SrikantAich/JS/README.md

 # JavaScript Basics
+ ⚠️ **Note:** This repository is a work in progress.
+Content is being added and updated **daily**.
+Some sections may be incomplete — stay tuned for regular updates!

 Welcome to the **JavaScript Basics** project!
 This repository is designed for beginners who want to learn the fundamentals of JavaScript — the most widely used language for web development.